fbpx

 (Gross.
 I’m beginning to think cooking with them is not a good idea.
 LOL)

-I’ll stop here because this went on and on until they started to come up with practical, tangible, rules.
+I’ll stop here because this continued until they started developing practical, tangible rules.

 WHY INVOLVE YOUR CHILDREN IN THE RULE-SETTING PROCESS

-The reason why I’ve shared this story with you, is children NEED to be part of the rule making process.
-And while their rules may be slightly ridiculous (and hilarious) they thrive on opportunities to have some control over their environment.
+I’ve shared this story with you because children NEED to be part of the rule-making process.
+And while their rules may be slightly ridiculous (and hilarious), they thrive on opportunities to have some control over their environment.

-Control for children is important.
+Control for children is essential.
 Giving children control helps them feel less anxious.
-They know what to expect and the fact that you’ve included them in the rule setting process, helps them feel valued.
+They know what to expect, and the fact that you’ve included them in the rule-setting process helps them feel valued.

 In addition, by participating in the rule-making / limit-setting process, your children are more likely to follow the rules and stay within the limits.
 This is because: